The first time you apply for a job can be nerve-wracking. Maybe you’re a recent university graduate on the path to an exciti

 - Get Job Alert Emails

-If you’re an Accounting or Finance graduate, you will probably be setting your sights on a graduate job within Banking and Finance.
-Before delving into this industry, you might want to know what a day in the life of an Accountant actually entails, so we spoke with The Accountancy Partnership to help shed some light on this.
-The Accountancy Partnership assist new and existing businesses to effectively manage their accounting and taxation requirements.
+But before you delve into the competitive Banking & Finance industry, you might want to know what a day in the life of an Accountant actually entails.
+To help you out, we spoke with The Accountancy Partnership to help shed some light on this.
+The Accountancy Partnership are a leading accountancy firm who assist new and existing businesses to effectively manage their accounting and taxation requirements.

-The Accountancy Partnership’s Managing Director and AAT qualified accountant, Lee Murphy, talked us through his daily work routine; from first thing in the morning, right through until leaving the office.
+The Accountancy Partnership’s Managing Director and AAT qualified Accountant, Lee Murphy, talked us through his daily work routine - a day in the life of an Accountant from first thing in the morning, right through until leaving the office.

-Aside from a coffee fix, the first thing I do is check emails as it’s important that clients’ queries are answered quickly.
+Aside from a coffee fix, the first thing I do is check emails, as it’s important that clients’ queries are answered quickly.
 The life of an accountant isn't always glamorous!

 Prioritising the work I am going to do during the day.
 In the accounting industry, there are lots of deadlines to work to, often multiple deadlines for the same client.

 Personally, I use Feedly.
 My Feedly RSS feed is linked to all kinds of industry blogs along with technology blogs which keep me up to date with accounting, tax and technology which are now all interlinked.

-During the day I have to carry out tasks such as VAT returns, accounts, tax returns, client queries over email and telephone and the occasional meeting.
+During the day I have to carry out a range of accounting tasks such as VAT returns, accounts, tax returns, client queries over email and telephone and the occasional meeting.

 Before I leave the office I ensure that I’ve finished all the work that was meant to be completed during the day and I complete a final check of emails and other notifications relating to client's questions.

-We have an online practice so I work with mainly smaller clients but a huge diversity.
+Our accountancy firm have an online practice so I work with mainly smaller clients but a huge diversity.
 Some of the common types of clients are contractors, e-commerce and professionals.

 The best thing about an accounting environment is the logical approach to the work, i.e. taking something that is disorderly in some way and straightening it out.
-It's also really rewarding to be able to advise small business owners to help them succeed.

 If you know what side you would like to pursue then it makes it much easier when deciding what to study, what types of firms to apply to for training and what information to consume.